 Many swimmers, especially triathletes, feel that they have to put thousands of yards behind them daily or risk losing their conditioning.
 Although this can be useful in certain cases, the lack of recovery time can also leave you fatigued and prone to injury.
 You might get more bang for your buck by improving your cardiovascular efficiency: Instead of swimming slowly for long distances, swim shorter, faster sessions with shorter breaks.
 This can help you meet your speed goals.

-For more information about swimming speed and other related topics, follow the links on the next page.
+For more information about swimming speed and other related topics, follow the links below.

 - How Triathlon Coaches Work

 - How Open Water Swimming Works

 - How to Train with Kickboards

 - How to Balance All Three Triathlon Sports

 - Is treadmill running beneficial for triathletes?

 - Bee, Peta.
 "Improving Your Swimming Technique."
 The Times (London).
 March 20, 2008.
 (Aug.
 26, 2010) http://women.timesonline.co.uk/tol/life_and_style/women/body_and_soul/article3592554.ece